MS Dhoni Biography: Birth, Age, Education, Cricket Career, World Cup, IPL, Records, Awards, Movies, Retirement and More

 India crashed out of the 2007 Cricket World Cup and Dhoni was out for a Duck in the matches against Bangladesh and Sri Lanka.
 Due to Dhoni's poor performance in the 2007 World Cup, his house was vandalised by activists of JMM.
 After India exited from the World Cup in the first round, Dhoni's family was provided police protection.

-In 2009, during the series between India and Australia, Dhoni scored 124 runs off 107 balls in second ODI and 71 runs off 95 balls in the third ODI.
-On September 30, 2009, Dhoni took his first wicket in the International cricket against West Indies in Champions Trophy.
+In 2009, during the series between India and Australia, Dhoni scored 124 runs off 107 balls in the second ODI and 71 runs off 95 balls in the third ODI.
+On September 30, 2009, Dhoni took his first wicket in international cricket against West Indies in the Champions Trophy.
 In 2009, he topped the ICC ODI Batsman ranking.

 In 2012, after the World Cup win, Pakistan toured India for a bilateral series for the first time in five years.
 India lost the series by 1-2.

 In 2013, India won ICC Champions Trophy and Dhoni became the first and the only captain in the history of cricket to claim all the ICC trophies.
 In the same year, he became the second India batsman after Sachin Tendulkar to score 1,000 or more ODI runs against Australia.

 During 2013-14, India toured South Africa and New Zealand but lost both the series.
 In 2014, India won the ODI series in England by 3-1 and in India by 2-1 against West Indies.

 During the 2015 Cricket World Cup, Dhoni became the first Indian captain to win all group stage matches in such a tournament.
 Despite a great start in the 2015 Cricket World Cup, India lost the title to the eventual champions-- Australia.